Brinsley Schwarz: Formation

 Brinsley Schwarz (guitar, piano, vocals) originally met Nick Lowe at Woodbridge School where they played in school bands with Barry Landeman (keyboards, vocals) and Phil Hall (guitar).
 In 1964, whilst still at school, they toured RAF bases in Germany as "Sounds 4+1".
 On leaving school, Schwarz formed "Three's A Crowd" with Pete Whale (drums) and Dave Cottam (bass).
 Landeman joined in 1967 and they renamed themselves "Kippington Lodge".
 Their first two singles, produced by Mark Wirtz, in a close-harmony pop style, both flopped.
 Cottam left, and Schwarz invited Lowe to join.
 Landeman then left to join Vanity Fare, Bob Andrews joined on keyboards, and finally, Whale was replaced by Billy Rankin on drums.
-Although the next three singles also failed, they had a residency as support band at The Marquee.
+Although the next three singles also failed, they had a residency as support band at the Marquee Club.
 The band's style was changing from pop into "a folk-rock band with psychedelic pretentions".
 In 1969 they renamed the band after their guitarist, and performed their new music under this name, whilst continuing to play pop as Kippington Lodge.
 One of the band's first managers, John Schofield, was at the time the lover of Hattie Jacques (who would occasionally make bacon sandwiches for the band members when they visited Schofield's home).
 In the early part of their career the band shared a communal home in a large old house in Beaconsfield and these premises were used as a rehearsal space by The Band, who came to the UK as part of the Warner Brothers tour.
 The Band borrowed Brinsley Schwarz's instruments to rehearse.